strukturart/audio/README.md

 ### to do

 - add id3 tag-reader to create more readable file names
-- delete thh old podcast episods
+- delete old podcast episods

 ### Thank you
 https://tutorials.de and https://groups.google.com/forum/#!forum/bananahackers